DavidJArnold/MinimaxAI.jl/README.md

 Games
  * Tic Tac Toe
  * Game of bones (trying to avoid picking up the last bone in piles)
+ * Connect 4 (needs AB pruning or else the search space is too large)

 ## Structure

-Each game is implemented in its own module, with it's own tests.

 The AI is implemented in its own module, which takes in a list of candidate moves and a scoring function.

-Hopefully.
+There are two variants, one which does AB pruning, the depth can be limited.